 We deal mostly with fresh food, so whatever we pick up at any particular location gets delivered immediately to people who can use that food.

 What Comes In

-Right now, most mornings, we go to a major store in Mill Valley and pick up their donations.
+Right now, most mornings, we go to a major grocery store in Mill Valley and pick up their donations.
 Later each morning, we pick up at other markets in four different locations.
-Every weekend, we pick up at another major store in Mill Valley, as well as from the vendors at the Farmer’s Market at the Civic Center on Sundays.
-We also pickup from the vendors at the Thursday Farmer’s Market at the Civic Center.
-Every night we pick up at another large store in Novato and once a week we get a donation from a local market in San Marin.
+Every Thursday and Sunday, we pick up from the vendors at the Farmer’s Market at the Civic Center.
+Every Sunday, we pick up from a major store in Novato, and every night we pick up at another large store in Novato.

 How All Of That Surplus Goes Out:

 Each week we have two open Food Days at:

 - The Bolinas Community Food Program (Sunday afternoon at 1 PM in the field next to the fire station on Mesa Road)

 - Trinity Community Church in San Rafael (Thursday mornings at 11:30 AM at 1675 Grand Ave)

 On Sunday, Tuesday, Wednesday, Thursday and Friday, we deliver to eight different lower income complexes housing seniors and others, where the residents gather together in their community rooms to sort out and then share the food among themselves.
 You can see a video of one of these locations in the right sidebar of our website.